-Building on ARDI's equity framework and the operational priorities identified by HSH, the joint team reframed the Spending Plan analysis around need, rather than personal characteristics consistent with the principles of targeted universalism.
+Building on ARDI's equity framework and the operational priorities identified by HSH, the joint team reframed the Spending Plan analysis around need, rather than personal characteristics, consistent with the principles of targeted universalism.
 This approach focuses on identifying groups experiencing the greatest barriers or inequitable outcomes and tailoring strategies to meet those needs, while keeping the overarching system goals universal.
 To do this, ARDI and HSH developed an integrated analytical model that combines demographic, geographic, cost, and program performance data to evaluate both reductions and continued investments.
-The methodology, described in Attachment VI, ensures that each allocation recommendation is tied to unmet need, expected impact, operational feasibility, and safeguards to avoid disproportionate harm.
+Attachment VIII provides the equity analysis used to review each budget line item.
+Each allocation recommendation was analyzed to address unmet needs, anticipated impact, operational feasibility, and safeguards to avoid disproportionate harm.
+Special attention was dedicated to subpopulations of families, youth, survivors of domestic violence/intimate partner violence, and older adults, as people of color within these subpopulations are highly vulnerable.